-The Honeysuckle potato has a classic potato shape, cylindrical and slightly lumpy.
-Its exterior skin is a golden hue, speckled with a typical potato patterning of faint spots and striations.
-Its signature attribute appearance wise is found in the unique splotches of bright pink blush which decorate the potato’s skin.
+The Honeysuckle potato is cylindrical and slightly lumpy in shape.
+Its exterior skin is gold with unique splotches of bright pink blush and shallow to medium eyes sprinkled across the surface.
 Its interior flesh is smooth with a creamy yellow hue.
-When cooked the Honeysuckle potato offers an earthy yet buttery potato flavor and smooth, soft texture.
+When cooked, the Honeysuckle potato offers a soft texture with an earthy and buttery flavor.

 Honeysuckle potatoes are available in the fall and winter months.

-Potatoes such as the Honeysuckle offer potassium and magnesium as well as some of vitamins A, C and B6.
+Honeysuckle potatoes contain potassium, magnesium, vitamins A, C, and B6.
 They also offer antioxidants and fiber which helps support digestive health.
-Preparation wise whole potatoes baked in their skin provide the highest nutritional content.

-Honeysuckle potatoes can be utilized in preparations that call for classic potato varieties.
-It is an excellent potato choice for mashed potatoes or baked in its skin.
-Slice into wedges and roast skin on with complimentary herbs to showcase its unique coloring.
-Slice mandolin thin and use in potato au gratin, hash browns, or layer in a ratatouille.
+Honeysuckle potatoes are best suited for cooked applications such as mashing, baking, and roasting.
+It can also be sliced mandolin thin and used in potato au gratin, hash browns, or layered in a ratatouille.
+Roast Honeysuckle potatoes with skin on to showcase its unique coloring.
 Complimentary flavors include onions, rosemary, thyme, lemon, cauliflower, rutabaga, tomato, truffle, cooked eggs, caviar, beef, pork, shellfish, hard cheeses, cream, and horseradish.
-To store keep Honeysuckle potatoes in a cool, dark place or a brown paper bag at room temperature.
-Potatoes should never be refrigerated as it causes them to develop a high sugar content and spoil much faster.
-Depending upon their maturity when purchased, Honeysuckle potatoes will keep for one to two weeks.
+To store, keep Honeysuckle potatoes in a cool, dark place or a brown paper bag at room temperature.
+Honeysuckle potatoes will keep for one to two weeks.

-In 2008, the vales sovereign variety that the Honeysuckle would later be created from was voted potato of the year in Britain for its superior flavor and versatility in cooked applications.
+In 2008, the Vales Sovereign variety that the Honeysuckle would later be created from was voted potato of the year in Great Britain for its superior flavor and versatility in cooked applications.